Education in Peru: 21st century

 Into the 2000s, Peru's emerging middle class and poor families also began to opt for private schooling due to an influx in low-fee private schools.
 The government of Alejandro Toledo signed into law the "National Agreement" in July 2002 to turn Peru from the Fujimori government's policies, adopting a policy to provide universal access to education to all Peruvians.
 A report review the agreement released in 2005 found that while enrollment of students increased in Peru, the quality of education remained low.

+In 2006, President Alan García decentralized Peru's education system, resulting with municipal governments overseeing their local schools.
+The move was heavily criticized as small local governments lacked the funding and resources of the national government.

-By the 2010s, studies found that low-fee private schools did not private the quality education of higher cost private schools; low-fee schools are often superficially adapted into education facilities from small private dwellings, hire inexperienced teachers, and lack curriculum planning.
+By the 2010s, studies found that low-fee private schools did not provide the quality education of higher cost private schools; low-fee schools are often superficially adapted into education facilities from small private dwellings, hire inexperienced teachers, and lack curriculum planning.
 Nonetheless, the majority of poor families are excluded from the private educational market.
 Corruption and bribery are rampant in private school admissions due to lack of government regulation.

 During the administration of President Ollanta Humala, funding for education increased dramatically.

 Congress in the early 2020s, Congress pushed to weaken accreditation standards at universities.